-- Provide referrals to early health and developmental services as well as other community-based services; - Fostering the development of a continuum of preventive services for children and families, including unaccompanied homeless youth, through State and community-based collaborations and partnerships both public and private; - Financing the start-up, maintenance, expansion, or redesign of specific community-based child abuse and neglect prevention program services (such as respite care services, child abuse and neglect prevention activities, disability services, mental health services, substance abuse treatment services, domestic violence services, housing services, transportation, adult education, home visiting and other similar services) identified by the inventory and description of current services required under section 205(a)(3) as an unmet need, and integrated with the network of community-based child abuse and neglect prevention program to the extent practicable given funding levels and community priorities; - Maximizing funding through leveraging of funds for the financing, planning, community mobilization, collaboration, assessment, information and referral, startup, training and technical assistance, information management and reporting, reporting and evaluation costs for establishing, operating, or expanding community-based and prevention-focused programs and activities designed to strengthen and support families to prevent child abuse and neglect; and - Financing public information activities that focus on the healthy and positive development of parents and children and the promotion of child abuse and neglect prevention activities.
+- Offer assistance to families; - o Provide early, comprehensive support for parents; - Promote the development of parenting skills, especially in young parents and parents with very young children; - Increase family stability; - Improve family and unaccompanied homeless youth access to other formal and informal resources and opportunities for assistance available within communities. - Support the additional needs of families with children with disabilities through respite care and other services; - Demonstrate a commitment to involving parents in the planning and program implementation of the lead agency and entities carrying out local programs funding under this title, including involvement of parents of children with disabilities, parents who are individuals with disabilities, racial and ethnic minorities, and members of other underrepresented or underserved groups; - Provide referrals to early health and developmental services as well as other community-based services; - Fostering the development of a continuum of preventive services for children and families, including unaccompanied homeless youth, through State and communitybased collaborations and partnerships both public and private; - Financing the start-up, maintenance, expansion, or redesign of specific community-based child abuse and neglect prevention program services (such as respite care services, child abuse and neglect prevention activities, disability services, mental health services, substance abuse treatment services, domestic violence services, housing services, transportation, adult education, home visiting and other similar services) identified by the inventory and description of current services required under section 205(a)(3) as an unmet need, and integrated with the network of community-based child abuse and neglect prevention program to the extent practicable given funding levels and community priorities; - Maximizing funding through leveraging of funds for the financing, planning, community mobilization, collaboration, assessment, information and referral, startup, training and technical assistance, information management and reporting, reporting and evaluation costs for establishing, operating, or expanding community-based and prevention-focused programs and activities designed to strengthen and support families to prevent child abuse and neglect; and - Financing public information activities that focus on the healthy and positive development of parents and children and the promotion of child abuse and neglect prevention activities.